chaulapatrice/calendar-app/README.md

 └── requirements.txt
 ```

-To configure our Django Rest Framework we need to update `settings.py` module to include Django Rest Framework settings.
+To configure Django Rest Framework we need to update `settings.py` module to include it in the settings.

 Add `rest_framework` and `rest_framework.authtoken` to your `INSTALLED_APPS` setting.